Evil Queen (Disney): Conception, design and portrayal

 Early concepts for the film called for a "fat, batty, cartoon type, self-satisfied" Evil Queen.
 However, Walt Disney became concerned that such an approach would make the character seem less plausible.
 Sensing that more time was needed for the development of the Queen, he advised that attention be paid exclusively to "scenes in which only Snow White, the Dwarfs, and their bird and animal friends appear."
 Disney further developed the main plot himself (Ollie Johnston said the film's story was based on the idea that the Queen's character was going to murder "another drawing" and Disney decided to make it appear believable), finding a dilemma in the characterization of the Queen, whom he envisioned as a mixture of Lady Macbeth and the Big Bad Wolf, and decided to set on "a high collar stately beautiful type" whose "beauty is sinister, mature, plenty of curves – she becomes ugly and menacing when scheming."
 According to a description in her card in the Disney Villains set, "the Witch's ugliness symbolises the evil disguised by the Queen's beauty."

-Marlene Dietrich in 1936 served as one of the inspirations for the Evil Queen.

-Greta Garbo was one of the inspirations for the Evil Queen.

 The Queen was made to look like both a 1930s femme fatale and a medieval, magical villainess.
 Her appearance was inspired by Queen Ayesha ("She who must be obeyed"), an "ageless ice goddess" from the film She, played by Helen Gahagan.
 The Queen, who originally had the name Grimhilde (but would ultimately remain nameless in the film), was also modeled in part on Kriemhild in the film Die Nibelungen.
-Her face may have been inspired by Joan Crawford and other actresses such as Gale Sondergaard.
-Also noted was her resemblance to two Hollywood stars from Europe, Greta Garbo and Marlene Dietrich.
+Her face bears resemblance to two American actresses Joan Crawford and Gale Sondergaard. as well as two Hollywood stars from Europe, Greta Garbo and Marlene Dietrich.
 Her costume and figure may have been based on a column statue at the Naumburg Cathedral depicting Uta von Ballenstedt who was widely regarded as the most beautiful woman of Medieval Germany.
 Both the Queen and Snow White were refined by Grim Natwick and Norm Ferguson, who would often override Walt Disney's instructions.
 As in the case of other characters for the film, the Queen's appearance had to be approved by Albert Hurter before being finalised.
 One pre-final version of the queen had her wear a looser hood and a different crown and the edge of her cape was fur trimmed, as it can be seen in Gustaf Tenggren's pictures.